 It is assumed that a qualified service technician comes to the building site to check and service the unit every three years to ensure optimal performance and lifetime.
 It is assumed that the qualified technician is within a 24 km (15 mi) service radius.
-This distance, driven in a gasoline-powered van, is shared amongst other service visits for that technician, assuming that the same technician is making more than one service call during that trip.
+This distance, driven in a gasoline-powered van, is shared amongst other service visits for that technician assuming that the same technician is making more than one service call during that trip.
 Assuming the technician makes 5 service calls in one day, one-fifth of the impacts from driving 24 km (15 mi) are allocated to the product, or 4.8 km (3 mi).
 Data for a van come from ecoinvent.
 Unplanned service visits (i.e., unanticipated issues that require a service technician) are not included in the modeling assuming that the home owner adequately follows the maintenance and care guidelines.

-Lifetimes of 11 and 10 years have been assumed for the electric and gas-fired water heaters, respectively.
-(NAHB, 2007 Table 1, Section 1) At the end-of-life, it is assumed that the water heaters are sent for recycling to recover valuable metal (see Section 4.5.3.7 for the recycling methodology used).
-What cannot be recovered, i.e., the non-metal parts, are modeled as landfilled.
-A distance of 48 km (30 mi) to the landfill in a heavy-duty diesel truck has been modeled.
+Lifetimes of 11 and 10 years have been assumed for the electric and gas-fired water heaters, respectively (National Associate of Homebuilders (NAHB) Research Center 2007).
+At the endof-life, it is assumed that the water heaters are sent for recycling to recover valuable metal (see Section 4.5.3.7 for the recycling methodology used).
+What cannot be recovered, i.e., the nonmetal parts, are modeled as landfilled.
+A 48 km (30 mi) distance to the landfill in a heavy-duty diesel truck has been modeled.
 The landfill is based on ecoinvent waste management process data.